cedarville-university/tdxlib/README.md

 ## Components

-* **TDXIntegration**: the base class that contains the methods necessary to authenticate to Teamdynamix.
+* **TDXIntegration**: this base class that contains the methods necessary to authenticate to Teamdynamix.
 This class also contains methods to interact with TeamDyanamix objects that are universal across various Apps (Locations, People, Accounts, etc.)

   Currently Implemented:
   * Authentication (only simple auth, no loginadmin or sso)